mylittletony/ct-frontend/README.md

 ### Using With Docker

 Make sure you have Docker and Docker Compose installed.
 Full instructions on the Docker site.
+If you want to use docker-compose, please ensure you're using the version > 1.7 otherwise you will get an error.

 You can either use docker compose or plain docker build.
 It's up to you.
 With docker compose, you can create a .env file that will pull all your ENV vars in.
 In the project directory run: